2003:

 1955:

-The Mickey Mouse Club airs on ABC-TV.
+Mickey Mouse Club airs on ABC-TV.
 Today is Guest Star Day with

-comedian and Disney voice actor George Givot.
+comedian and Disney voice actor George Givot (the voice of Tony in Lady and the Tramp).

 1964:

-The World's Fair in Flushing, New York (which includes 4 Disney attractions) closes for its 1964 season.
-It will re-open the following spring for its final season.
+closes for the 1964 season.
+It will re-open the following spring for its second and final season.

 1967: